huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_snat_rule.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the snat rule resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new snat rule resource.

 * `nat_gateway_id` - (Required) ID of the nat gateway this snat rule belongs to.
     Changing this creates a new snat rule.